 - Getting way too personal.
 Just because you enjoy unusual choices or high-end upgrades doesn’t mean potential buyers will share in your opinion.
 Save that climate-controlled wine cellar and fully decked media room for a home you plan to live in for years.
 Short-term homes are best kept neutral in improvement to appeal to a wider audience.

 - Expecting a return on the invisible.
-New plumbing, electrical, or HVAC units may be necessary and make your home a better (and safer) place to live, but these systems don’t excite potential buyers as much as cosmetic upgrades.
+Local air conditioning installer specialists state that, as of last year, new plumbing, electrical, or HVAC units may be necessary and make your home a better (and safer) place to live, but these systems don’t excite potential buyers as much as cosmetic upgrades.
 Consider these improvements part of the maintenance cost of your home — not investments in its value.

 - Forgetting the neighborhood.
 Most home values are limited to the median price of others in the neighborhood.
 Before remodeling your home, look at home prices in the immediate area.
 Use this to gauge how much money to invest in the project.
 Otherwise, you could risk your return on investment when it comes time to sell.